Industry Insights 6 min read

 But “reasonably well” has limits.

-When I run client documents through AI tools—contracts, marketing copy, website content—the errors aren't always obvious.
+When I run client documents through AI tools: contracts, marketing copy, website content.
+The errors are not always obvious.
 The sentences are grammatically correct.
 The vocabulary is appropriate.
 Everything looks fine on the surface.

 Then you read it as a native speaker, and something feels off.

 A legal clause that sounds threatening instead of standard.
-A product description that's technically right but emotionally flat.
+A product description that is technically right but emotionally flat.
 A tagline that makes sense but carries zero impact.

 Where this actually hurts businesses

-Most companies don't notice the problem because they're not reading their translated content the way their audience does.
+Most companies do not notice the problem.
+They are not reading their translated content the way their audience does.

 Contracts and agreements

 A service agreement translated from Arabic to English used phrasing that sounded adversarial.
 The original Arabic was standard, neutral, professional.
 The English version read like the company was preparing for a lawsuit.
-The client didn't notice until a potential partner asked why the tone was so aggressive.
+The client did not notice until a potential partner asked why the tone was so aggressive.

 Marketing materials

 A Dubai-based brand translated their campaign from English to Arabic using AI.
-The translated version was grammatically correct but felt foreign—like something written by someone who learned Arabic from a textbook.
-It didn't sound like how their audience actually speaks.
+The translated version was grammatically correct but felt foreign, like something written by someone who learned Arabic from a textbook.
+It did not sound like how their audience actually speaks.
 Engagement was low.
 They assumed the campaign failed.
 The campaign was fine.
-The translation wasn't.
+The translation was not.

 Website copy

 A services company used AI to translate their homepage.
-The English version said "We deliver results."
-The Arabic version said something closer to "We bring outcomes to you."
+The English version said “We deliver results.”
+The Arabic version said something closer to “We bring outcomes to you.”
 Not wrong.
 But flat, generic, forgettable.
-It didn't carry the confidence of the original.
+It did not carry the confidence of the original.

-These aren't catastrophic failures.
+These are not catastrophic failures.
 No one sued.
 No deals collapsed.
-But in each case, the company's message came across weaker than it should have.
+But in each case, the company’s message came across weaker than it should have.

 AI is a tool, not a replacement

-This isn't an argument against using AI for translation.
+This is not an argument against using AI for translation.
 I use it regularly.
 Most professionals in this space do.

 AI is excellent for: